latchbio/latch/docs/source/tutorials/nextflow.md

 Estimated time to complete: 30 minutes

-Nextflow is a popular framework for orchestrating bioinformatics workflows.
-In this tutorial, we will walk through how you can package an existing Nextflow script in Latch Python SDK!
+Nextflow is a popular framework for running bioinformatics workflows.
+In this tutorial, we will walk through how you can package an existing Nextflow script in the Latch SDK!

 ## Prerequisites